CAST: Counterfactual Labels Improve Instruction Following in Vision-Language-Action Models: Counterfactual Label Augmentation

-\textbf{Generating counterfactual instructions.} At a given observation in $\Du$, we have $\lr_{t,i}$ and $\la_{t,i}$, which describe in language the overall instruction the robot was following and the short horizon behavior of the robot in the original trajectory.
-With this information, we leverage a state-of-the-art vision-language model (VLM)~\cite{openai2024gpt4technicalreport,geminiteam2024geminifamilyhighlycapable} to generate plausible alternative language commands $\ell^{cf}_{j,i}$ that the robot \emph{could} execute from the images $\bo_{t,i} \in \Du$, but that differ semantically and geometrically from the original trajectory.
-Our method for generating plausible counterfactual instructions $\lcf_{j,i}$ is to select decision points -- that is, the boundaries of the atomic segments in $\Da$ -- and query the VLM for alternative instructions via a \emph{relabeling prompt}.
-Details and specific prompts are described in \cref{app:vlm}.
-As shown in \cref{fig:counterfactuals}, the \emph{relabeling prompt} is constructed using image and atomic label tuples $(\bo_{t_i, i}, \la_{t_i, i})$ corresponding to each decision point, as well as the instruction labels $\{\lr_{j,i}\}$ described in \cref{sec:implementation}.
-This prompt instructs the VLM to select a decision point, describe the counterfactual behavior that could be executed, and also indicate the \emph{atomic} instruction that would correspond to this behavior.
-For example, at a point where the robot previously turned left, it may be possible for it to instead turn right.
-This results in both an alternative instruction $\lcf_{t, i}$ and a corresponding atomic command $\lacf_{t, i}$ associated with the observation $\bo_{t, i}$.
-Multiple such alternatives (or \emph{counterfactuals}) are generated, potentially for the same observation, resulting in our relabeled dataset $\Dc = \{ \bo_{t,i}, \lcf_{t,i}, \lacf_{t,i} \}$.
+We use this data as a reference to generate plausible \emph{alternative} language commands $\lcf_{i}$ that the robot \emph{could} have executed, which will correspond to the existing trajectory up to $\bo_{t,i}$ followed by a new ending.
+We select decision points -- the boundaries of atomic segments in $\Da$ -- where we query a large, API-based VLM for alternative instructions via a \emph{relabeling prompt}.
+This prompt is constructed using image and atomic label tuples $(\bo_{t_i, i}, \la_{t_i, i})$ at each decision point, as well as the instruction labels $\{\lr_{i}\}$ (step 2 of \cref{fig:method}).
+It instructs the VLM to describe both the counterfactual behavior that could be executed at the decision point and the \emph{atomic} instruction aligned with this behavior.
+E.g., at a point where the robot previously turned right toward a hallway, it may be possible for it to instead turn left, corresponding to going toward a door.
+This yields both an alternative instruction $\lcf_{i}$ and an associated atomic command $\lacf_{i}$ for observation $\bo_{t, i}$.
+Multiple such \emph{counterfactuals} are generated, potentially for the same observation, approximately raising $H(\la \vert \bo)$.
+By ensuring each $\lacf_{t,i}$ is associated with a distinct language command, we decrease $H(\la \vert \ell, \bo)$.
+Thus, we push up on the lower bound on $I(\ba ; \ell \vert \bo)$ from Lemma~\ref{eq:lemma_lang}.
+The last piece is then to obtain the associated counterfactual actions, $\bacf_{t,i}$.